REGISTER HERE

 Inspired by Swedbank Latvia

-Supported by FYUL, Caffeine, DNB Latvia Branch
+Supported by FYUL, Caffeine, DNB Latvia Branch, COBALT

 This event precedes Annual Meeting and Business Forum of the European Bank for Reconstruction and Development.